 The program is voluntary and will be rolled out in phases.
 Priority will be given to segments of the population’s most vulnerable, with healthcare and other front liners already receiving their shots.
 The government projects that all Singaporeans can get a vaccine – if they want – before the end of 2021.
 More information on how to schedule your vaccination will be provided.

-Currently, only the Pfizer-BioNTech vaccine has been approved for use in Singapore.
-Two other candidates from China (Sinovac) and the U.S.A.
-(Moderna), are pending approval.
+Currently, only the Pfizer-BioNTech and Moderna (U.S.A.) vaccine has been approved for use in Singapore.
+While the country has placed advanced orders for China’s Sinovac vaccine, it is still pending approval from Singapore’s Health Sciences Authority (HSA).
 Individuals, unfortunately, do not have a choice regarding which dose one receives under the program.

 The Pfizer-BioNTech vaccine has been tested with a 95% efficacy rate in lab settings.
 Simply put, this means a healthy human being who has not been exposed to the virus has a 95% chance of being immune after the process.
-As of now there is no evidence to suggest that the vaccine is less effective against newer, mutated strains of the disease – specifically the new H.1.1.7 strain from the U.K. which is proving to be far more contagious.
+While the Moderna vaccine has an efficacy rate of 94%.
+As of now there is no evidence to suggest that the vaccine is less effective against newer, mutated strains of the disease – specifically the H.1.1.7 strain from the U.K., the B.1.351 lineage variant from South Africa and the latest variant from India – all of which are proving to be far more contagious.

 Vaccination is one of the key strategies allowing Singapore to re-open further, facilitating more social activities and help to recover the economy.
 The Ministry of Health projects that an 80% vaccination rate is required to hit the gold-standard herd immunity.

 At the end of the day, the vaccination protects us, our loved ones and those who are unable to receive the vaccine due to medical reasons.
 While the world waits in hope that international travel will resume in 2021, vaccinations may also be a mandatory requirement to move across borders.